A stochastic volatility model for the valuation of temperature derivatives: Fitting Model to historical data

 with $W^\rho=\rho W +\sqrt{1-\rho^2} Z$.
 Since $\int_{(iQ+j-1)\Delta}^{(iQ+j)\Delta}e^{(iQ+j)\Delta-s}dW^\rho_s \sim \mathcal{N}\left(0,\frac{1-e^{-2 \hat{\kappa} \Delta}}{2 \hat{\kappa}} \right)$ is independent of~$\zeta_{iQ\Delta}$, we get that $\frac{1}{ \zeta_{iQ\Delta}}\sum_{j=1}^Q \frac{2 \hat{\kappa}}{1-e^{-2 \hat{\kappa} \Delta}} \left( \tilde{T}_{(iQ+j)\Delta} - e^{-\hat{\kappa} \Delta}\tilde{T}_{(iQ+j-1)\Delta} \right)^2$ follows a chi-squared distribution with $Q$ degrees of freedom.
 Thus, if $\zeta_t$ were frozen for $t\in [iQ\Delta, (i+1)Q\Delta]$, $\hat{\zeta}_{iQ \Delta}$ would be an unbiased estimator, i.e. $\E[ \hat{\zeta}_{iQ \Delta} | \mathcal{F}_{iQ\Delta}]=\zeta_{iQ\Delta}$. \end{remark}

 \paragraph{Estimation of $\sigma^2$ and $K$.} Once again, we use the conditional least squares method (CLSE) to simultaneously compute the parameters of the deterministic component of the volatility and the mean-reversion coefficient.
 For this, we would like to minimise and use Proposition~\ref{prop-zeta}.
+The convergence of such kind of estimators for a time inhomogeneous CIR is given by Theorem~\ref{thm_cv_gamma}.
 However, since the volatility is not directly observed, we minimise the difference of the realized volatility and its conditional expectation given by the previously realised volatilities.
 Namely, we apply Proposition~\ref{prop-zeta} to minimise replacing the volatility $\zeta_{iQ \Delta}$ by the realized volatility $\hat{\zeta}_{iQ \Delta}$ .
 This leads to the following estimators of the volatility dynamics of Model~\eqref{stoch}:

 where $k \in \{1,2\}$ and

 and

 Table \ref{tab:parameter_row2} summarises the numerical implementation of the parameter estimation for our eight cities.
 We can again observe a coherence between the different cities.
 It can also be noted that $\hat{\gamma}_0$ has more importance in the $\sigma^2$ than the trigonometric components.
 Finally the mean reverting parameter $K$ is more unstable than $\kappa$ through the cities.
 Its influence can differ from one to 7 days depending on the city.